openmrs/openmrs-contrib-rest-api-docs/source/includes/Encounter/encounter_role.md

 ## Update an encounter role

 *  Update a target encounter role with given UUID, this method only modifies properties in the request.
 Returns a `404 Not Found` status if encounter role not exists.
-If user not logged in to perform this action, a `401 Unauthorized` status returned.
+If the user is not logged in to perform this action, a `401 Unauthorized` status returned.

     ### Attributes